CoasterFan5/ISAT-252/Week 5/notes.md

 ## Else statement in loops:
 - Python supports using an else statement associated with either a for or while loop
-- Probably wont need it
+- Probably won't need it
 - may be handy in more complex programs
 - conflicts with break statements